sho-ohata-ischool/W205_exercise_1/investigations/Readme.md

-Investigation scripts

-Needs to be populated.
+Investigation scripts as well as the write-up of each of the analyses are populated in the folders.